USEPA/WNTR/documentation/gis.rst

     >>> hydrant_data = gpd.read_file(examples_dir+'/data/Net1_hydrant_data.geojson')

-The following example reads a GeoJSON file and transforms the CRS to EPSG:3857 (Note, this transforms the coordinates in the geometry column).
+The following example reads a GeoJSON file and transforms the CRS to EPSG:3857.
+(Note, this transforms the coordinates in the geometry column.)

 .. doctest::
     :skipif: gpd is None